 Disclosure: Some of the links in this post are affiliate links.
 That means that if you click on a link and purchase an item, we may receive an affiliate commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Looking for the best overdrive pedal for electric guitar?

 An overdrive pedal can be a great addition to your electric guitar pedal board.
 Overdrive effects can have a great influence on your sound.
 Having either an overdrive or distortion pedal is an essential part of every serious guitar player’s board.

-While overdrive pedals are very similar to distortion pedals, they do offer some difference in their overall sound.
+While overdrive pedals are very similar to distortion pedals and fuzz pedals, they aren’t quite the same.
+They have big differences in their overall sound.

 The crunch and gain of a distortion pedal offer a much different tone that has a much more aggressive feel to it, whereas an overdrive pedal offers a warm richness which emulates the sounds of an overdriven tube amp.

 Both pedals can offer a lot of versatile to your sound as a guitarist, and both have their uses.

 If you’re looking for an excellent overdrive pedal, then keep reading.
 This list will give you an overview of the very best overdrive pedals on the market, perfect for your guitar playing needs.

 It’s hard to get much better than the Fulltone OCD pedal if you’re looking to bring that amazing overdrive sound into your guitar playing.
 The pedal offers an excellent tone with a lot of versatility.